Standards-and-Practices/Structured-Rapid-Development/activities/activities/7SFramework.md

-# The McKinsey 7S FrameworkA
+# The McKinsey 7S Framework

 The 7S model is a framework for organizational analysis.
 It can be used to help organizations identify and overcome problems.